ififrank2013/month-one-assessment/README.md

 - Type `yes` when prompted to confirm
 - Wait for deployment to complete (typically 5-10 minutes)

-**Take a screenshot of the successful apply output for submission!**

 ### Step 6: Save the Outputs